SIPPS: Accelerative Foundational Skills Instruction

 Students identified with dyslexia or other learning challenges benefit from simultaneous activation of learning modalities that include movement and kinesthetic/tactile modalities.
 For these students, Intensive Multisensory Instruction for SIPPS provides variations that can be readily integrated into the original SIPPS routines.

-The small-group format allows all students to be instructed at their point of need.
+The small-group format ensures that all students are instructed at their point of need.

 Support for ELD/ELA Learners